HackSoftware/Django-Styleguide/README.md

 Now, in order for the `clean` method to be called, someone must call `full_clean` on an instance of our model, before saving.

-**Our recommendation is to do that in the service, right before calling clean:**
+**Our recommendation is to do that in the service, right before calling save:**

 ```python
 def course_create(*, name: str, start_date: date, end_date: date) -> Course: